-Due Date: April 22nd, 2022
+Due Date: February 7, 2024

-The Institute for Critical Race and Ethnic Studies is pleased to announce this call for proposals for its Community Research Partnerships (CRP), an Institute-based funding program that fosters research collaborations between St. John's University employees (staff, administrators, and faculty), and individuals and organizations outside the university.
+The Institute for Critical Race and Ethnic Studies is pleased to announce this call for proposals for its Community Research Partnerships (CRP) grants to foster research collaborations between St. John's University community members (staff, administrators, faculty, graduate students), and individuals and organizations outside the university.